What do I need?¶

-In case you don’t own proper gears to build on your own, you can make use of our automated build system.
-We recompile all packages every night (starting at 00:01 CEST) and we also produce few testing images - they are accessible on download server under board folder, subfolder “Nightly”.
-Packages, when they are successfully built, are published in the beta repository.
+If you don’t own the proper equipment to build images on your own, you can make use of the automated build system.
+Packages are recompiled every night (starting at 00:01 CEST) and a few testing images are produced.
+These images are accessible on the download server under board folder, subfolder “Nightly”.
+Packages, when successfully built, are published in the beta repository.
 You can switch to beta repository in armbian-config or by changing apt.armbian.com to beta.armbian.com in /etc/apt/sources.list.d/armbian.list.

 Board beta images are defined in board configuration files which are located here.
-This is how typical board configuration looks like:
+This is a typical board configuration: